wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:71:75"
         ```

-        - **`ethers.ContractFactory`** - this creates a new contract factory using the ABI, bytecode, and a wallet (representing the signer).
+        - **`ethers.ContractFactory`** - creates a new contract factory using the ABI, bytecode, and a wallet (representing the signer).
 The contract factory is responsible for deploying instances of the contract to the blockchain.
-        - This is a crucial step for deploying the contract since the factory will handle creating and deploying the `CrossChainSender` contract.
+        - This is a crucial step for deploying the contract since the factory will create and deploy the `CrossChainSender` contract.

     8. Deploy the `CrossChainSender` and `CrossChainReceiver` contracts: